Nokia refers to HSPA+ by the name I-HSPA or Internet-HSPA.

 Internet High Speed Packet Access (I-HSPA) may also be beneficial

 because it accommodates LTE/SAE’s flat IP-based network architecture while supporting legacy WCDMA/HSPA handsets.
-The operator can thus enjoy the transport and network scaling benefits immediately and easily upgrade the network to LTE/SAE later. - Greenfield and CDMA operators can introduce LTE/SAE networks
+The operator can thus enjoy the transport and network scaling benefits immediately and easily upgrade the network to LTE/SAE later.

 directly or follow one of the above paths.
 GSM/EDGE may be a good choice for strategies more immediately focused on voice centric business.
 Operators opting to take the I-HSPA path can capitalize on the ecosystem of HSPA terminals, benefit from the flat architecture today, and quickly optimize mobile broadband performance.